fallen-icarus/cardano-loans/README.md

   redeemer.
 - For all Active UTxOs being claimed:
     - The loan must be expired (using `invalid-before`).
-    - The loan must still contain the Borrower ID.
+    - The loan must contain the beacons.
     - Both the Lock and Key NFT for this loan must be burned.
-    - All active beacons among the inputs must be burned.
+    - All active beacons among the inputs spent with `SpendWithKeyNFT` must be burned.

 The `invalid-before` bound is used to prove the expiration time has passed.
-When claiming multiple expired loans, `invalid-before` can be set to the latest loan expiration.
+The flag can always be set to the current time.

-The Borrower ID is required so that only the borrower can claim any remaining collateral in the UTxO as well as the minUTxOValue deposit that was stored with the Active UTxO.
-This deposit belongs to the borrower.
-Finished loans should not be claimable with the Key NFT for this reason.

 Since the Key NFT is actually being burned in this transaction (ie, the UTxO is being consumed), this can be used as a proxy for the lender's approval.